bl831/bl831-web/index.md

 * ### Remote data collection

-  Remote-access at beamline 8.3.1 is supported, but we are accepting remote users.
-We support all puck, cassette and pin types, including canes.
+  [Remote-access](/procedures/remote_procedures/remote) at beamline 8.3.1 is supported, and we are accepting remote users.
+We support all puck, cassette, and pin types, including canes.

 * ### Automated data processing